-A marriage license is a document issued by the county clerk or similar officiating individual in your county.
-The license permits two individuals to marry based on their eligibility for legal marriage in the county.
+Are marriage licenses public records?
+If you have been wondering about that, then you will be happy to know they are.
+A marriage license is a document kept as a public record and issued by the county clerk or similar.
+This allows two individuals to marry based on their eligibility for legal marriage in the county.

-To apply for a marriage certificate, you’ll have to provide your identifying documents including original certified vital records like birth certificate, photo ID, and typically proof of residence.
-The process for applying for a marriage license online or in person varies quite a bit depending on your state, whether you’re applying in your area of residence, and where you intend to get married.
+You will have to provide your identifying documents to apply for a marriage license.
+You can use an original certified vital record like a birth certificate, photo ID, and proof of residence.
+Keep in mind that you can apply for a marriage license online or in person.
+That depends on the state, your area of residence and where you plan to get married.
 For example, some states only issue marriage licenses valid for up to 30 days.
-Others issue them for up to 1 year.
-You’ll have to check local requirements and restrictions when applying for your marriage license.
+On the other hand, other states issue them for up to 1 year.
+Therefore, you will have to check the local requirements and restrictions when you apply for your marriage license.

-Once you’re married, you will never need your marriage license again, unless you intend to remarry.
+Once you are married, you will never need your marriage license again.
+Unless you intend to remarry, that is.

-A marriage license is a certified vital record proving that you were married at a specific time and in a specific location.
-The person who conducts the marriage signs this document, verifying that he or she married you in accordance with local law, with witnesses, and with a marriage license.
+A marriage certificate is a certified vital record that proves the specific time and location of your wedding.
+The person who conducts the marriage signs this document.
+That verifies that he or she married you by local law, with witnesses, and with a marriage license.
 Your magistrate or priest is then responsible for registering your marriage with the local county clerk office, typically at the city or town hall.

-How long does it take to get a copy of your marriage certificate? – You will receive your certified marriage certificate within 2-4 weeks of your marriage.
+You will receive your certified wedding certificate within 2-4 weeks of your marriage.

-A certified marriage certificate is much more important after the wedding because you need it to update your identity in case of a name change at the wedding, to claim legal married status for tax and Medicaid benefits, and as proof of relationship.
-For this reason, most people are recommended to order 1-5 copies of their marriage certificate for immediate use with an additional 2 to retain for records and proof of identity.
+A certified marriage certificate is more important after the wedding.
+You need it to update your identity in case of a name change at the wedding.
+Also, to claim legal married status for tax and Medicaid benefits, and as proof of the relationship.
+For this reason, people should order 1-5 copies of their marriage certificate for immediate use.
+It is a good idea to get an added two to keep for records and proof of identity.

 How to Get a Copy of Your Marriage Certificate?

-While you will rarely need a copy of your marriage license, it is very common to need a copy of your marriage certificate.
-However, once you’ve changed your name (if applicable) and updated your social security and government status, you likely won’t need one for several years.
-This leads many to misplace or lose their marriage certificate.
-However, you can get replacement marriage certificates online or by returning to the vital records office in the state you were married.
+You will rarely need a copy of your marriage license.
+But, it is quite common to need a copy of your marriage certificate.
+Once you have changed your name (if applicable) and updated your social security and government status, you won’t need one for several years.
+This sometimes leads people to misplace or lose their marriage certificate.
+You can get replacement marriage certificates online or by returning to the vital records office in the state you performed your wedding.

-Wondering how you can obtain marriage certificates online?
+Wondering how you can get marriage certificates online?
 VitalRecordsOnline is an easy way to do so.
 You will have to provide: